-Our operating results, including components of operating results such as gross margin and cost of product sales, may fluctuate from time to time, and such fluctuations could affect our stock price.
+Our operating results, including components of operating results such as gross margin and operating expenses, may fluctuate from time to time, and such fluctuations could affect our stock price.
 Our operating results have fluctuated in the past and can be expected to do so from time to time in the future.
 Some of the factors that may cause these fluctuations include: